 Lead was once a common ingredient in paint and it is still used in certain products and by certain industries.
 People may be exposing themselves to this toxic material without even knowing it.
-For example, one study has shown that up thirty-eight million houses still have this type of paint on their walls (i).
-On July 7, 2013, the City of San Francisco posted a press release detailing an ongoing lead paint lawsuit between ten California cities and five paint manufacturers, including Sherwin-Williams.
+For example, one study has shown that up thirty-eight million houses still have this type of paint on their walls.
+The City of San Francisco posted a press release detailing an ongoing lead paint lawsuit between ten California cities and five paint manufacturers, including Sherwin-Williams.

 Attorney Paul d’Oliveira stated, “Lead poisoning has been a serious concern throughout New England because old homes can create paint chips and dust as they age, exposing children to this toxic material.
 People should know that whoever they rent or buy a house from has a duty to disclose these hazards.
 Our law firm has helped clients whose children have suffered lead poisoning get hundreds of thousands of dollars for their injuries.
 Our staff is ready to talk to you about your rights.”